The Center of Biomedical Research Excellence for the Study of Pain and Sensory Function

 - Create a critical mass of neuroscience researchers necessary to sustain a vibrant and competitive research center.
-The center supports four promising junior scientists, administers a pilot project grant program to fund additional investigators, and provides start-up funds for the recruitment of new faculty.
+The center supports promising junior scientists, administers a pilot project grant program to fund additional neuroscience projects, and provides start-up funds for the recruitment of new faculty.

-- Expand neuroscience research infrastructure, providing core facilities that allow investigators to carry out cutting-edge research.
+- Expand UNE’s neuroscience research infrastructure, providing core facilities that allow investigators to carry out cutting-edge research.
 Two core facilities, the Behavioral Core and the Histology and Imaging Core, provide researchers access to specialized instrumentation and equipment, as well as the training and expertise needed to use it.
-In addition, the Center is sponsoring the renovation of laboratory space specifically designed for the assessment of animal behavior.

 External Advisory Committee

-Yves De Koninck, Ph.D., Professor of Psychiatry, Laval Université, Quebec, Canada
+Yves De Koninck, Ph.D., Professor of Psychiatry and Neuroscience; Scientific Director, Quebec Mental Health Institute; Director of Research, Quebec Integrated Health University; Director, Neurophotonics Center, Laval Université, Quebec, Canada

 Jon Levine, M.D., Ph.D., Professor, Department of Oral and Maxillofacial Surgery, School of Dentistry, University of California, San Francisco

 Diane Lipscombe, Ph.D., Professor of Neuroscience, Director of the Carney Institute for Brain Science, Brown University